Providing Component Access to Enclosing Record Objects

 end P;

-Note that we declared type Enclosing as a limited type, first in the visible part of the package:
+as a limited type, first in the

-type Enclosing is tagged limited private;
+type Device is tagged limited private;

 and again in the type completion in the package private part: